relenteny/microservice/README.md

 There is an order in which the projects must be built:

 * The project contains two implementations of the business service interface.
 Building the project requires selecting the implementation.
 Start in at projects' the top-level and execute one of the following Maven commands:
-  * `mvn clean install -Dservice.type=mock -Dquarkus.profile=dev`
+  * `mvn clean install -Dservice.type=mock` (H2 or in memory data)
-  * `mvn clean install -Dservice.type=production`
+  * `mvn clean install` (PostgreSQL required)
 * As described above, `media-server` contains two server implementations.
-To run the servers using the Quarkus `dev` mode, execute `mvn quarkus:dev "-Dservice.type=mock"` in either the `rest` or `grpc` directories.
+To run the servers using the Quarkus `dev` mode, execute `mvn compile quarkus:dev "-Dservice.type=mock"` in either the `rest` or `grpc` directories.
 If all goes well, upon completion, the server will be running and listening on port 8080.
 For the gRPC services, gRPC server listens on port 9000.
 * The application's "production" configuration assumes a connection to PostgreSQL is available, and the sample data has been loaded in PostgreSQL.
 * If a PostgreSQL environment is available, the the database can be loaded with sample data using the uber jar created in the `media-domain/implementation/database-init` module.
 Review the application.properties.
 Change them or use one of the Quarkus properties override mechanisms to load a specific instance of PostgreSQL.